Step-by-Step Guide to a Messianic Sabbath

 Looking for make ahead and simple meals for your Sabbath?
 Check out 15 Meals that Bring Shalom to Your Shabbat.

-Here’s a basic list of what you’ll need for a traditional Sabbath:
+Here’s an essential list of what you’ll need for a traditional Sabbath:

 • 2 candles